 Victims of construction accidents may be eligible for financial compensation.
 This compensation can help cover medical bills, lost wages, and pain and suffering from work-related injuries.
 Victims can pursue this compensation through workers’ compensation claims and personal injury lawsuits.

 However, there are limitations to what workers’ compensation can cover.
 For instance, victims cannot seek damages for pain and suffering under workers’ compensation.
-On the other hand, personal injury lawsuits can offer additional workers’ compensation benefits and ensure accountability for those responsible.
+On the other hand, personal injury lawsuits can provide additional workers’ compensation benefits and hold those responsible accountable.

 Workers’ Compensation Claims

-Workers’ compensation serves as your financial safety net when you’re hurt on the job.
+Workers’ compensation claims are your financial safety net when you’re hurt.
 These benefits typically cover your medical bills and replace about two-thirds of your lost wages while you recover.
 However, you should know that workers’ comp doesn’t pay for your physical pain, emotional suffering, or reduced quality of life.
 This means you might not receive full compensation for everything you’re experiencing after a work injury in Scranton.

 To be eligible for a workers’ compensation claim, you need to: